I do two things well:

 I like when I can combine both.

-Artificial Intelligence, probabilistic reasoning, bayesian statistics,
+Artificial Intelligence, deep learning, probabilistic reasoning, bayesian statistics,

 decision-making under uncertainty, problem-solving search.